FuyaoLi2017/leetcode/DP/README.md

 ## initialize DP array
 1155 - the deminsion of the problem decide the deminsion of the array, if you feel it should be a 2D problem, initialize a 2D array

+# What makes a DP problem
+- max/min of something
+- we have to make decisions that may depend on previously made decisions, which is very typical of a problem involving subsequences.